Mj12-Studio/ue-hexgridmanager-docs/documents/tutorials/hexgridmanager_basic/hexgridmanager_basic.md

 This tutorial will guide you through creating a simple demonstration of Hex>Grid Manager's features.
 By the end of this tutorial, you should have an understanding of how to utilize this plugin in your own projects.

+\* Some of the screenshots will show the "BP_HexGrid" actor with the name "BP_HexGridManager".
+These are the same reference. \*

 ## Table of Contents ##

 [Hex>Grid Manager Tutorial](#hexgrid-manager-tutorial)